Holiday Entitlement Calculator UK

 Important: This entitlement can include bank holidays.
 There is no automatic right to paid bank holidays on top of the 28 days.
 Check your contract to see how your employer handles this.

-Part-time workers receive the same 5.6 weeks entitlement, calculated pro-rata.
+Part-time workers receive the same 5.6 weeks entitlement, calculated pro-rata based on their working pattern.
 The formula is simple:

 5.6 weeks × days worked per week = annual holiday days